At the Winding Wheel Theatre

-Legends of Irish music & song The Fureys, renowned for their hit songs ‘I will love you’, ‘When you were sweet 16’, ‘The Green fields of France’, ‘The old man’, ‘Red rose café’, ‘From Clare to here’, ‘Her father didn’t like me anyway’, ‘Leaving Nancy’, ‘Steal away’ etc return to the Winding Wheel.
+Legends of Irish music & song The FUREYS, renowned for their hit songs ‘I will love you’, ‘When you were sweet 16’, ‘The Green fields of France’, ‘The old man’, ‘Red rose café’, ‘From Clare to here’, ‘Her father didn’t like me anyway’, ‘Leaving Nancy’, ‘Steal away’ etc return to Chesterfield.

-The oldest of the brothers, Eddie Furey left home in 1966 and travelled to Scotland at the time of the great folk revival where he met and shared accommodation in Edinburgh with then unknown folk singers Billy Connolly, Gerry Rafferty and Alex Campbell, now all famous in their own right.
-In 1969 he was the special guest for the Clancy Brothers and Tommy Makem throughout the USA and Canada.
+The oldest of the brothers, Eddie Furey left home in 1966 and travelled to Scotland at the time of the great folk revival where he shared accommodation with then unknown folk singers Billy Connolly, Gerry Rafferty and Alex Campbell.
+In 1969 with his brother Finbar, he was the special guest for the Clancy Brothers and Tommy Makem throughout the USA and Canada.
+In 1971 he moved to mainland Europe where he toured for seven years.
 Dave Stewart from the Eurythmics has credited Eddie with teaching him his first chords on guitar when they met up in the North East of England while Dave was still a teenager.

-Each ticket price above includes a £1 booking fee.
-No matter how you book (online, phone, in person) or how you pay (cash, credit/debit card, voucher), the fee will always be the same - just £1 per ticket.
+Each ticket price advertised above includes a £1.50 booking fee.
+No matter how you book (online, phone, in person) or how you pay (cash, credit/debit card, voucher), the fee will always be the same.